 To help people find your Facebook group (assuming it's not a secret group) you can add tags.
 These are basically key words or descriptive terms that are relevant to your group.
 So if we use the example of our group for diabetic women, some examples of appropriate tags might be 'diabetes', 'diet' or 'type 2'.

 You have the option to add a location to your group.
 If your group is for people from a particular locality (eg. diabetic women from York) then this is a great idea because it will help those people to find you.

 If your group isn't location specific, then you can leave this part.

 10) Add your first post!

 That's it.
 You're ready to get started and to begin engaging with and helping your members.
-For ideas on what kind of posts you can add, then you should definitely check out my free social media cheat sheet (it also comes with a free planner!).
-It's packed with inspiration on the posts you can use to encourage engagement in your Facebook group (and other channels too for that matter!)
+For ideas on what kind of posts you can add to get the conversation started, then you should definitely check out my free 31 Engagement Boosting Facebook Group Posts.
+Schedule one each day for a month and watch your group transform! ⬇️⬇️⬇️⬇️⬇️

 Transform your FB Group Engagement in a Month!